ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 TPUs are supported on Ray as a [custom resource](https://docs.ray.io/en/latest/ray-core/scheduling/resources.html#custom-resources), and are requested by tasks or actors using the decorator `@ray.remote(resources={"TPU": NUM_TPUS})`.

+## Multi-Host TPU Autoscaling

+Multi-host TPU autoscaling is supported in Kuberay versions 1.1.0 or later and Ray versions 2.32.0 or later.
+Ray multi-host TPU worker groups are worker groups which specify "google.com/tpu" Kubernetes container limits/requests and have `NumOfHosts` greater than 1.
+Each replica of a Ray multi-host TPU worker group is treated as a TPU Pod slice and scaled atomically.
+When scaling up, multi-host worker groups create `NumOfHosts` Ray workers per replica.
+Likewise, multi-host worker group replicas are scaled down by `NumOfHosts` workers.
+When a single Ray worker in a multi-host TPU worker group is scheduled to be deleted, the entire replica to which it belongs is terminated.
+When scheduling TPU workloads on multi-host worker groups, it's important to ensure Ray tasks or actors run on every TPU VM host in a worker group replica to avoid idle TPU workers being scaled down.

 Further reference and discussion
 --------------------------------